dani8439/pottery_keeper_frontend/README.md

 ## How to use it.
-The backend is located here: https://github.com/dani8439/pottery_keeper_backend Follow the instructions on how to set up and run the backend.
+The backend is located here: https://github.com/dani8439/pottery_keeper_backend

+Follow the instructions on how to set up and run the backend.
 Once the backend is loaded and running,

 1. CD into `pottery_keeper_frontend`.
-2. Run `npm start` and Y when prompted to open the react app on another port.
+2. Run `npm start` and Y when prompted to open the react app on another.